Published May 9th, 2024

 Like most other companies, we’ve also experimented with tools powered by artificial intelligence with mixed results.
 AI can weed out weak ideas, but its algorithms also enforce clichés.
 As a result, they can steer us towards repetitive solutions under the pretense of effective problem-solving.
 But that fast output can slow you down.

-Many of us have endowed AI with sentience and view it as our coworker instead of tool we have the power to control.
+Many of us have endowed AI with sentience and view it as our coworker instead of a tool we have the power to control.

 At the same time, compassionate deadlines have shifted to “do it NOW, (please).”
 But the thing about AI is that it lacks human insight and creativity, which is (I sure hope) every creative company’s requirement in the staff they hire.
 It is tempting to compete with AI by providing hasty feedback and jumping the gun on projects to emulate something AI does poorly.
 Also, many of us have endowed AI with sentience and view it as our coworker instead of a tool we have the power to control.
 We’re short-changing what makes us invaluable as creatives: our humanity.
 We aren’t robots.
 Technology cannot mentor us.